Rageh Omaar: Early life

-Omaar was born in 1967 in Mogadishu to Abdullahi and Sahra Omaar.
-His father was an accountant who became a businessman, a representative of Massey Ferguson tractors, founder of the country's first independent newspaper, and was responsible for introducing Coca Cola to Somalia.
+Omaar was born in 1967 in Hargeisa, Somaliland Republic, to Abdullahi and Sahra Omaar.
+His father was an accountant who became a businessman, a representative of Massey Ferguson tractors, founder of the country's first independent newspaper, and was responsible for introducing Coca-Cola to Somalia.
 A Muslim, his family is originally from Hargeisa.
-Omaar belongs to a prominent family that hails from the Sa'ad Musa sub-division of the Habr Awal Isaaq clan.

 Omaar moved to the United Kingdom at the age of two.
 He has several siblings: his elder brother, Mohamed Abdullahi Omaar, was a former Foreign Minister of Somalia.

 Education

 Omaar was educated at the Dragon School, Oxford, and Cheltenham College in Gloucestershire.
 He then studied Modern History at New College, Oxford.

 Journalism

 General

 Omaar began his journalistic career as a trainee for The Voice newspaper.
-In 1991, he moved to Ethiopia where he freelanced as a foreign correspondent, working mainly for the BBC World Service.
-A year later, Omaar returned to London to work as a producer and broadcast journalist for the BBC.
-He moved to South Africa after having been appointed the BBC's Africa correspondent.
+In 1991, he moved to Yemen where he freelanced as a foreign correspondent, working mainly for the BBC World Service.
+A year later, Omaar returned to London to work as a producer and broadcast journalist for the British Broadcasting Corporation (BBC).
+He moved to UAE after having been appointed the BBC's Somaliland correspondent.
 Omaar's wife and children were based there through 2004, and his regular commuting made domestic life a challenge.

-His career highlights include reporting live on the conflicts in Somalia and Iraq.
+His career highlights include reporting live on the conflicts in Iraq.